 *Hope Gardens – 58 Oberlin, Buffalo, NY

-The Housing & Community Development Department continues to serve as the Housing Court Receiver. the Fillmore District liaison for Housing Court.
-Through the Receivership Program, Housing Court Judge Carney appoints the Matt Urban Center to make necessary repairs and address code violations in neglected rental properties throughout the City of Buffalo.
-Call 893-7222x 214 or email email@example.com for information.
+The Housing & Community Development Department has served as the Housing Court Receiver.
+Through the Receivership Program, Housing Court Judge Carney appointed the Matt Urban Center to make necessary repairs and address code violations in neglected rental properties throughout the City of Buffalo.

 The Housing Department continues to attend the East Buffalo Good Neighbors Planning Alliance, Weed and Seed, the Broadway Area Business Association, and Buffalo Green Code meetings to provide support and market our various programs.
 We also have several development projects underway.